 What is this guided imagery meditation, you ask?
-In guided imagery meditation you take deep breaths until you fall into a deep state of relaxation.
-With your eyes closed, you visualize what want to accomplish.
+In guided imagery meditation, you take deep breaths until you fall into a deep state of relaxation.
+With your eyes closed, you visualize what you want to accomplish.
 Self-guided visualization comes in many forms.
 And each has its own benefits.

 If you still are skeptical, here are 4 science-backed ways that guided imagery meditation can improve your life and happiness.

 Self-guided visualization can be used for goal achievement through the use of positive imagery of future events.
 In the first stage, you will want to create a vision board in your mind.
 In other words, you should figure out your goals and then think about what you need to do to achieve them.
 Then, in stage two, you should visualize the steps and the ultimate goal as if they have already been achieved.
 Picturing success will encourage you to stay resilient and give you confidence when facing challenges.

 It can be difficult to regulate your emotions when the world is racing at 100 miles an hour.
 Take a moment to visualize tomorrow in a positive light to get your emotions primed for a good day.
 To do this, visualize what’s to come with a focus on calmness, peace, and satisfaction.
 You’ll be better prepared for whatever roadblocks you might hit.

 - Cope with Trauma

 Psycho-traumatic events can lead to substance abuse, personality disorders, depression, anxiety, or eating disorders if left untreated.
 Transform past psycho-traumatic events with visualization.
 To reap the benefits of this therapy, you have to visualize the environment before the trauma and then your positive ending.

 - Facilitate Friendships